kc0buk/giphy-search-take-home/README.md

 ```

    My initial model attempted to jump straight to `id` and `url` (the only two fields returned to the user), without
  first building the `Data` object to hold each search result returned from the Giphy API.
-Once the correct structure
+Once the structure
-  was in place (SearchTermResult => Data) that matched the structure of the data coming from Giphy, it was much
+of my models matched the structure of the data coming from Giphy (SearchTermResult -> Data), it was much easier tweak
-   easier tweak the shape of the object returned to the user.
+ the shape of the object returned to the user.
 ```
 {
     "data": [